What is Radiation Therapy

-Here are the steps you’ll go through at
+Here are the steps our team will take you through at

 The radiation oncologist may ask for diagnostic procedures to be undertaken,

-can include x-rays, computed tomography (CT), magnetic resonance imaging
+x-rays, computed tomography (CT), magnetic resonance imaging (MRI), positron

-(MRI), positron emission tomography (PET) scans, biopsies and blood tests.
+emission tomography (PET) scans, biopsies and blood tests.
+Once the nature

-Once the nature of the disease has been established, a treatment regime
+of the disease has been established, a treatment regime will be planned

 MRI, CT or PET scanning, or ultrasound is required to determine the exact